msssk/jsbp/codecon.md

 Organize code that handles separate concerns into separate functions or modules.
 Design each module to handle a specific set of concerns and avoid introducing code that performs external functionality.
 For example, calculating a list of values and updating the UI to display the values are separate concerns, so the code that handles these should be provided by separate modules.
 A module at a higher level of abstraction can manage references to each module and pass the output from the calculation process to the input of the UI updating process.

 Maintaining a clean separation of concerns contributes to readability, modularity, testability, extensibility, and reusability.
-In combination with modularity this greatly facilitates a layered approach to application architecture, where at the lowest level modules handle specific functionality like validating data or updating a small portion of the UI, and at progressively higher levels of abstraction modules are combined to handle processing data input, providing screens or pages of the UI, and at the top, loading the application and managing the entire application flow.
+This greatly facilitates a layered approach to application architecture, where at the lowest level modules handle specific functionality like validating data or updating a small portion of the UI, and at progressively higher levels of abstraction modules are combined to handle processing data input, providing screens or pages of the UI, and at the top, loading the application and managing the entire application flow.

 An important aspect of separation of concerns is loose coupling.
 Loose coupling is depending on the shape of a thing, not the specific name and location of a thing.
 If module A depends directly on module B, module A is somewhat tightly coupled to module B, i.e. module A cannot work without module B. When possible, modules should be designed to work with any object that supports an interface, the public methods and properties, of an object.